Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Mip-NeWRF Framework

 As shown in Fig.~\ref{fig_ill_6}(b), IPE exhibits a more pronounced low-pass filtering effect at higher frequencies (comparing PE and IPE in figure with $L\!=\!8$) and for larger conical regions (comparing the encoded results of IPE with $L\!=\!7$).
 At fine sampling stage, smaller conical frustums (corresponding to regions with a higher probability of containing VAs) retain detailed features, while less important regions are smoothed out through stronger low-pass filtering.

-\subsubsection{PE+IPE Hybrid Encoding}
+\subsubsection{PE--IPE Hybrid Encoding}

 We note that IPE was originally designed to mitigate aliasing and artifacts when rendering continuous, smooth surfaces.
 Because IPE performs a local spatial low-pass averaging, it tends to smooth out high-frequency, locally concentrated energy and therefore cannot faithfully represent sharply localized peaks.
 Our objective, however, is to predict discrete, spike-like VAs and their associated CFRs, which means accurate prediction cannot solely depend on smooth encoding itself.
-Consequently, in Mip-NeWRF we adopt a scale consistent PE+IPE hybrid encoding (see Fig.~\ref{fig_ill_2a}(b)) that preserves PE’s ability to capture high-frequency detail while incorporating IPE’s scale-aware low-pass behavior; this hybrid produces the best overall performance.
+Consequently, in Mip-NeWRF we adopt a scale consistent PE--IPE hybrid encoding (see Fig.~\ref{fig_ill_2a}(b)) that preserves PE’s ability to capture high-frequency detail while incorporating IPE’s scale-aware low-pass behavior; this hybrid produces the best overall performance.
+Since PE operates on individual spatial points, we use the mean position $\boldsymbol{\mu}_k$ of each conical frustum as the PE input, as shown in Eq.~\eqref{eq3-16}.
+In addition, to ensure the overall scale perception of the scene, the normalization of the original coordinates is also input into the network, denoted as $\gamma_o(\mathbf{x}_k)$:

-Since PE operates on individual spatial points, we use the mean position $\boldsymbol{\mu}$ of each conical frustum as the PE input, as shown in Eq.~\ref{eq3-16}.
-Consequently, the hybrid encoding procedure can be summarized as follows: after performing conical frustum sampling, the mean position and the conical frustum itself are encoded using PE and IPE according to Eq.~\ref{eq3-2} and Eq.~\ref{eq3-7}, respectively.
-The two encodings are then concatenated and fed into the MLP network.
-During training, this design enables faster convergence (with IPE providing stable, smooth low-frequency signals) and lower final error (as PE captures fine spatial details with strong representational capacity).
+Consequently, the hybrid encoding procedure can be summarized as follows: after performing conical frustum sampling, the mean position and the conical frustum itself are encoded using original coordinates, PE and IPE according to Eq.~\eqref{eq3-a1}, Eq.~\eqref{eq3-2} and Eq.~\eqref{eq3-7}, respectively.
+These encoding results are then concatenated and fed into the MLP network.
+During training, this design enables faster convergence (with IPE providing stable, smooth low-frequency signals) and lower final error (as PE captures fine spatial details with strong representational capacity), which is particularly beneficial for sparse channel sampling and cross-scene generalization..